LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Band.rst

    factorization in the SUNLINSOL_BAND and SUNLINSOL_LAPACKBAND
    modules.

-.. c:function:: SUNMatrix SUNBandMatrixStorage(sunindextype N, sunindextype mu, sunindextype ml, sunindextype smu)
+.. c:function:: SUNMatrix SUNBandMatrixStorage(sunindextype N, sunindextype mu, sunindextype ml, sunindextype smu, SUNContext sunctx)

    This constructor function creates and allocates memory for a banded ``SUNMatrix``.
    Its arguments are the matrix size, ``N``, the upper and lower